zed-industries/zed/docs/tools.md

-export const description = 'Tools to get started at Zed'

 # Tools

----
+Tools to get started at Zed

 ## Calendar